-DR. LYNCH-WALSH: Okay.
-But if you're going to gain an understanding, then you would have reviewed the MOUs.
+So on the first -- first task, Task 1, gain an understanding of the referendum and the associated goals for the Secure The Next Page 52 reviewed the MOUs.
 And since everyone in here might not have actually been around in 2018 or have forgotten about the MOUs being approved, it would have been helpful to have them included as an exhibit to see what was agreed upon.
 Because I went back and looked by bargaining unit what percentage did each bargaining unit get and I think it was on average two percent and it's explicit in terms of who gets what.